Build your Knowledge

 • Wear a hat and a long-sleeved shirt for extra protection.

-• Spray your clothes and exposed skin with an insect repellent that contains 30% DEET (also effective at repelling mosquitos, which can carry malaria or West Nile virus), or treat clothes with the insect repellent permethrin, which kills ticks on contact.
+• Spray your clothes and exposed skin with an insect repellent that contains 30% DEET, or treat clothes with the insect repellent permethrin, which kills ticks on contact.
 If using DEET, never spray it directly on your face or broken skin.
-For children under the age of 12, only DEET products with a maximum of 10% should be applied.
-Avoid daily use of DEET products for periods of over 1 month with this age group.
+And, for children aged 6 months to 2 years, do not use a repellent containing more than 10% DEET.

 If you spend several days outdoors in areas that might contain ticks, inspect yourself daily once you're indoors.
 Check your skin carefully for ticks, and ask someone to check your scalp for ticks.
 If a tick has already latched on to you, don't panic.
 Even if the tick has bitten you, remember that not all ticks carry Lyme disease.